 Length: 120 minutes / 2.0 hours

 After being married for half a decade, John (Brad Pitt) and Jane (Angelina Jolie) have lost the spark of their marriage.
 They’d like to get back to the halcyon days of their first encounter in Colombia, but it just seems like they spend too much time at work.
 Of course, neither knows what the other does all day, but when they are both sent on a mission to assassinate a prisoner in transit, they soon find out that they both work the same kind of job, merely for different agencies.
-This leads to their respective agencies pitting John and Jane against each other due to the botched hit from earlier.
+This leads to their respective employers pitting John and Jane against each other due to the botched hit from earlier.
 After destroying their house in an incredible action sequence, they decide to team up and go after those who want them both dead.
 As it turns out, the spark that was missing from their marriage was the pure bliss of working together.

 2 sum it up: 2 films, 2 deadly duos